chenfran/nextjs-ecommerce-store/README.md

 # Next.js Ecommerce Store

+To start the project

+First run the migration with the following command pnpm migrate up

 Design and develop an ecommerce store using Next.js.
 It should have the following:

 - A Products page (where all the products are listed)